ubc-subbots/triton/src/triton_gazebo/README.md

 It launches the `cube.world` in Gazebo with `cube_auv/model.urdf`, and an RViz instance displaying AUV state and estimated state.

+### Waypoint Marker
+To run the waypoint marker test

+        ros2 launch triton_gazebo waypoint_test_launch.py

+It launches ukf_teleop_sim_launch.py, a waypoint marker, and a waypoint marker tester.
+The tester supports publishing one target pose.
+The target pose can be edited and more target poses can be added by editing the file src/triton_controls/triton_controls/waypoint_marker_tester.py.
+To notify the tester to publish a target waypoint:

+        ros2 topic pub -1 /triton/controls/waypoint_marker_tester/start std_msgs/msg/String "{data: 1}"

+Then, the user can use the keyboard to navigate the cube_auv in Gazebo to achieve the waypoint and look for the 'success' messages.

 ### Generating Data with Bounding Box
 To run the data generation node, use the following